All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 c-shii-KkHHCgjXO8A-unsplash.jpg

-Redscale – is a shooting method in which the film is exposed from the reverse side, meaning light passes through its base before reaching the photosensitive layer.
-In conventional film, the light is immediately in contact with the photoemulsion, but in Redscale it is forced to break through the red layer, which changes colors and gives the photos a characteristic warm shade.
+Redscale is a shooting method where the film is exposed from the back, meaning light passes through its base before reaching the light-sensitive layer.
+In regular film, light immediately contacts the photoemulsion, but in Redscale, it has to penetrate through the red layer, altering colors and giving photographs a characteristic warm hue.

 How does Redscale work?